Student Satellite Initiatives

 - U.S. citizen

-- At least a Sophomore standing as of Fall 2019 (Students enrolled in a two-year program who declare their plan to be enrolled at a WSGC Affiliate University at the end of their sophomore year are also eligible to apply)
+- At least a Sophomore standing as of Fall 2020 and must be enrolled through December 2020 (Students enrolled in a two-year program who declare their plan to be enrolled at a WSGC Affiliate University at the end of their sophomore year are also eligible to apply)

 - Enrolled full-time in, admitted to, or applied to any undergraduate program at a WSGC college or university